Schulich School of Education

 • Ahti Jones Memorial Award

 Established to honour the life of educator, Ahti Jones.
 This award is presented to a graduating Bachelor of Education student (concurrent or consecutive) who has a strong academic record.
 The recipient must have their teaching qualification in French as a Second Language and plan to pursue a career teaching French.
-The recipient must demonstrate financial need and be a resident of Ontario.

 • CCUPEKA Student Leadership Award